Bharatiya Kisan Union challenges farm laws in Supreme Court

 New Delhi, Dec 11: The Bharatiya Kisan Union has approached the Supreme Court challenging the three farm laws passed but the Parliament.

-The farmers have said that the laws will make the farmers vulnerable to cooperate citizen.
+The farmers have said that the laws will make the farmers vulnerable to cooperate citizens.
 A date for the hearing is yet to be fixed.

 On Wednesday, farmer leaders rejected a government proposal to amend the new agri laws, and announced they would intensify their agitation by blocking the Jaipur-Delhi and the Delhi-Agra expressways by Saturday, and escalating it to a nationwide protest on December 14.